m3db/m3/docs/m3db/architecture/sharding.md

 ## Replication

-Logical shards are placed on per virtual shard per replica with configurable isolation (zone aware, rack aware, etc).
-For instance, when using rack aware isolation, the set of datacenter racks that locate a replica’s data are distinct to the racks that locate all other replica’s data.
+Logical shards are placed per virtual shard per replica with configurable isolation (zone aware, rack aware, etc).
+For instance, when using rack aware isolation, the set of datacenter racks that locate a replica’s data is distinct to the racks that locate all other replicas’ data.

 Replication is synchronization during a write and depending on the consistency level configured will notify the client on whether a write succeeded or failed with respect to the consistency level and replication achieved.